Information for assessment agencies

 Assessors should refer to the PAV Assessment Guidelines at Appendix 2 for considerations about each eligibility criteria, technical information and nominated contact information.

 There is an online self-paced training tool for assessors.
 The online training will complement induction for new assessors as well as assist experienced staff who are looking to refresh their knowledge about PAV assessment.

 Applicants must meet all three of the following mandatory criteria.
 They must:

-- agree to daily monitoring
+- need and agree to daily monitoring

 - be capable of using, and willing to wear, the PAV pendant at all times